 - Medicaid (Medi-Cal) and CHIP Yearly Enrollment (California & U.S. Only)

 - Medi-Cal Point-in-Time Enrollment

 - Receipt of Care Within a Medical Home (Regions of 65,000 Residents or More)

 - Why This Topic Is Important

-The hospitalization data on kidsdata.org are based on hospital discharges.
-Typically, hospital discharge data provide information about patients who are hospitalized (e.g., age, race, gender, and residence), the conditions for which they are hospitalized, the treatments they received, and costs of their care (3).
-These data can be useful to illuminate trends in public safety and health and can inform injury prevention or disease surveillance (3).
+Hospitalization indicators on kidsdata.org are based on hospital discharges.
+These data can be useful to illuminate public safety and health trends and can inform injury prevention and disease surveillance (3).
 For example, asthma is one of the most common diagnoses for hospital stays among children, statewide and nationally (4).
-Research examining hospital discharge data has found that asthmatic children in neighborhoods with high levels of overcrowding and poverty are more likely to be re-admitted for hospital care than those living in less-disadvantaged areas.
-Asthmatic children covered by Medicaid instead of private insurance also are more likely to be re-admitted for care (4).For more information on hospitalizations, see kidsdata.org’s Research & Links section.
+Research examining hospital discharge data has found that asthmatic children living in neighborhoods with high levels of overcrowding and poverty are more likely to be re-admitted for hospital care than those living in less-disadvantaged areas.
+Asthmatic children covered by Medicaid instead of private insurance also are more likely to be re-admitted for care (4).For more information on childhood hospitalizations, see kidsdata.org’s Research & Links section.

 Sources for this narrative:

 1. Health Resources and Services Administration, Maternal and Child Health Bureau.
 (2014).
 Medical home.
 In The health and well-being of children: A portrait of states and the nation, 2011-2012.
 U.S. Department of Health and Human Services.
 Retrieved from: http://mchb.hrsa.gov/nsch/2011-12/health/child/childs-health-care/medical-home.html